Why This Bachelor Contestant Is Pretending to Be Australian

 "I love it," a smitten Colton says.

-Bri is not Australiana, she's from Los Angeles.
+Bri is not Australian, she's from Los Angeles.
 However, that doesn't stop her from making a splash with an Aussie accent.

 "I'm not really Australian," she says.
 "But you have to do what you can to stand out!"